 The air was near vibrating with the threat of violence.
 I stared at the crocotta, willing it to run, praying for something, anything, to stop what was coming.

 The older Blackcloak – Blondie, I thought – stepped forward, spinning his sword in a perfunctory circle and pointing it at the crocotta.
 And just like that, it began.

 The crocotta let loose a concussive bark and covered the ten feet between them in seconds, her jaws open and lunging for Blondie’s throat.
 I could barely track it as it went in for the kill.
 In my mind’s eye, I could already see the blood and feel the heat of it as it spurted from his torn jugular, but instead the floor erupted in a shower of concrete and earth.
 The blast was aimed directly at the crocotta, slamming into it and knocking it back; the pups cried and whimpered, scrambling from the clumps of dirt and concrete raining down.

 Wizardry, I thought, slumping against the crate.
-It would have been too much to hope that neither of the two Blackcloaks had an elemental affinity; Blondie obviously had control over earth, which meant he also had some degree of affinity for fire, too.
+It would have been too much to hope that neither of the two Blackcloaks had an elemental affinity; Blondie was obviously a terramancer, which meant he also had some degree of affinity with fire, too.
 I could only pray his partner, Ponytail, didn’t have an affinity as well.

 A growl rumbled through the warehouse, undercut with rage and frustration and the building determination of an earthquake.
 The crocotta was standing again, shaky but otherwise unhurt, its huge paws digging into the now-exposed earth.
 Its black eyes were little more than slits, nostrils flared, teeth bared.